hangxiong/KAMG/README.md

 Each piece of intermarriage record should be placed in a line.
 Intermarriage records should be stored in a text file.

+- Missing Data

+KAMG in the current version is not able to deal with missing data.
+Missing information in family’s address or GEDCOM files will thus lead to dysfunction of it or inaccurate outcomes.

 CONFIGURATION
 --------------